What Matters in RL-Based Methods for Object-Goal Navigation? An Empirical Study and A Unified Framework: Study Design

 \textbf{Problem Formulation.} In the context of ObjectGoal navigation, the agent is required to navigate to an instance of a specified object category within an unseen environment.
 At each timestep $t$, the agent receives an RGB-D observation $o_t \in \mathbb{R}^{4 \times H \times W}$, a goal category label $g$, and its current pose $p_t$.
 Based on these inputs, the agent generates actions to move towards the goal.
 We use Habitat~\cite{habitat3.0} as a unified simulation testbed, which has a built-in low-level controller that outputs one of four discrete actions: \texttt{move forward}, \texttt{turn left}, \texttt{turn right}, and \texttt{stop}.

 \textbf{System Overview.} Figure~\ref{fig:example} outlines the structure of our study and analysis.
 We follow the natural pipeline of robot navigation and decompose a typical RL-based approach into three core modules: perception, policy, and test-time enhancement.
 The perception module covers the process from raw sensor inputs to building representations of the environment.
 The policy module takes the output of the perception module and predicts the next action based on its action space.

-The test-time enhancement module includes techniques that improve performance during execution, effectively closing the perception–action loop.
+The test-time enhancement module contains inference-time strategies that improve performance during execution by adjusting the agent’s behavior without retraining.
+These strategies operate alongside the learned policy to correct common failure patterns and strengthen the overall perception–action loop.

 For each of these three components, we survey a wide range of design choices found in recent literature and conduct extensive experiments under controlled settings to isolate and quantify their individual contributions to the final navigation performance.

 \textbf{Perception Module Design Choices.} A typical representation built by the perception module is a top-down semantic map, which captures both geometry and semantic information based on historical input images.
 At each timestep, an object detector extracts semantic labels from RGB images, which are then fused with depth to build a structured 3D representation.
 Aggregating this representation along the height axis yields a 2D semantic map suitable for navigation.